 The journal is scholarly, peer-reviewed annual.
 It aims to intensify research on the culture and history of the Polish Armenians and bring these issues back to the scientific consciousness.
 This choice of title is not accidental.
 As a result of the change of borders after the Second World War, the actual cultural dimensions of the Polish Armenians were blurred.
 They fell into a political inheritance in Ukraine, and many of those who write about their history from the 14th to the 20th century are not aware of the real dimensions, the real identity of this political, social, economic, and cultural space, in which they existed and worked.

 LingVaria" is published since 2006 by the Faculty of the Polish Studies of the Jagiellonian University, (2 issues per annum) and dedicated to linguists.
-The text presented in this periodical concern mainly the studies on modern Polish language, the history of Polish language, its dialects, and from the sphere of social linguistics, teaching Polish as a foreign language, etymology and the history of linguistics.
-Additionally the periodical presents essays on the subject of the general and Slavic language studies.
+The texts presented in this periodical concern mainly the studies on the modern Polish language, the history of the Polish language, its dialects, and from the sphere of social linguistics, teaching Polish as a foreign language, etymology and the history of linguistics.
+Additionally, the periodical presents essays on the subject of general and Slavic language studies.